Ecasept/Shrek-Plymouth-Theme/README.md

 sudo dnf install plymouth-plugin-script
 ```

+# This Theme
+This theme will only work if your monitor is wider than it is tall.
+If you want to install it, execute `sudo ./install.sh`.

 # Testing
-If you want to install your theme, you need to execute this command.
+If you want to install your theme, you need to execute this command (it might take a while to execute).
 <pre>
 sudo plymouth-set-default-theme -R <i>your-theme</i>
 </pre>